 Destabilised by this separation from her children and by her mother’s impending death from cancer, Mary falls in love with an American newspaperman, Frank Renzo.
-Frank is in a professional limbo, after having been suspended by his newspaper for apparently left-wing sympathies at the request of the House un-American Activities committee.
+Frank is in a professional limbo, after having been suspended by his newspaper at the request of the House un-American Activities committee.
 He appears to be getting his career back on course when he is sent to cover the 1960 election between John F Kennedy and Richard Nixon.

 By then, he and Mary are embarked on a hopeless love affair.
 Mary struggles to balance her loyalties to Charlie, her children, her dying mother in London and to the new love of her life.
 Frank frets at his necessary absences caused by work, and encourages Mary to take a semi-permanent hotel room in New York.

 Meanwhile, Charlie’s alcohol dependency becomes problematic.
 He is a clever but impatient man, whose love of jazz initially provides a bond between himself and Frank.
 In addition to his drink problems, however, Charlie has made several unwise investments and is being blackmailed by the security services following a liaison in the Far East.